Table of Contents

 - Additional utilities

-Remember, ALE does not cover regular expenses like mortgage payments, but it ensures you can maintain your pre-disaster quality of life within policy limits.
+Remember, ALE does not cover regular expenses like mortgage payments, but it helps you maintain your pre-disaster quality of life within policy limits.

 Document All Of Your Communications With Your Insurance Company